Volunteer Opportunities

 Ability to work independently and as part of a team

-Valid driver’s license (personal vehicle a plus)
+Valid driver’s license with access to personal vehicle

 18+ years of age